 Based upon the 1831 novel Notre-Dame de Paris by Victor Hugo (who also wrote the novels behind Les Misérables and The Grinning Man), Notre Dame De Paris features an international ensemble of singers, dancers and acrobats to tell the tale of the hunchbacked cathedral bell-ringer, Quasimodo, and his tragic love for the gypsy, Esmeralda.

 With unforgettable music composed by Richard Cocciante, and lyrics by Luc Plamondon, Notre Dame De Paris continues to capture imaginations and send hearts soaring around the world.
-You can see the phenomenon at the London Coliseum from Wednesday 23 – Sunday 27 January 2019 – early booking is advised.
+You can see the phenomenon at the London Coliseum from Wednesday 23 – Sunday 27 January 2019.

 Please note this is the original French production, sung in French, and will be performed with English surtitles.